asterisk/documentation/docs/Deployment/Deployment-In-Your-Network.md

----

-**WARNING!:**
+!!! warning
     Under Construction

----

----
+[//]: # (end-warning)

+!!! note
-**Note:**  Top-level page for pages on dealing with NAT, Firewalling and more in relation to Asterisk.
+    Top-level page for pages on dealing with NAT, Firewalling and more in relation to Asterisk.

----
+[//]: # (end-note)